j-mcQueen/top-dashboard/README.md

 # dashboard

-An in-browser literature community dashboard.
+An in-browser literature community dashboard designed to test my design skills and understanding of CSS grid.
 This project was developed as part of The Odin Project's Full Stack Javascript course - check out my [live version]().

 ## new things I've learned